TakuSemba/MultiSnapRecyclerView/README.md

         app:msrv_ms_per_inch="100" /> // speed of scrolling through.
 ```

-Or you can simply attach MultiSnapHelper to your RecyclerView.
+Or you can simply attach MultiSnapHelper to your normal RecyclerView.

 ```kt
 val multiSnapHelper = MultiSnapHelper(gravity, interval, speedMsPerInch)